Arturo Macapagal: Business career

 Macapagal became the president and CEO of Toyota Pasong Tamo, one of Toyota's largest dealers and also became the chair of Majal Properties Inc. and Melandrex Holdings Inc. He was also an active member of several business organizations such as the Financial Executives Institute and the Management Association of the Philippines.

 He was also given awards by the alumni association of his former colleges.
 In 1979, the AIM Alumni Association gave Macapagal the triple-award for Outstanding Achievements in Management and in 1995 he was given the Centennial Award for Outstanding Achievement in Business and Management by the San Beda Alumni Association, on the occasion of the Centennial of the Benedictine Monks in the Philippines.

 Politics

 Macapagal received many offers to enter politics.
 In 1971, Governor Jose Lingad asked for Macapagal to run as governor of Pampanga, in 1987; by Governor Bren Guiao to run a congressman and in 1992 as Guiao's vice governor.
 He declined to enter politics.

 Social involvement

 In 1963, Macapagal and some of his friends established the Scholarship Foundation of the Filipino Youth and served as its chairman.
 The scholarship foundation grants college scholarship to high school students with financial difficulties that it deems as talented.
 He is also a trustee of the St. Anthony College of Technology in Mabalacat, Pampanga and a member of Habitat Philippines, with the later being an organization that provides housing for the poor.

 Personal life

-Macapagal was married to Maria Therese Jalandoni who came from Iloilo whom he had three children.
+Macapagal was married to Maria Therese Jalandoni who came from Iloilo, with whom he had three children.